 Tokenomics

 Orca's tokenomics are designed with sustainability in mind.
-With a maximum supply of 100 million tokens, there's a clear cap on inflation.
+With a total supply of 75 million tokens, there's a clear cap on inflation.
 The token distribution allocates significant portions to the community and ecosystem growth, with some early support from investors like Placeholder VC.

 Is ORCA a good investment?